openhwgroup/programs/cores/cv32e40p/user_manual/source/instruction_fetch.rst

 fetched words in a FIFO with four entries.
-As a result of this (speculative) prefetch, CV32E40P can fetch up to four words outside of the code region and care should therefore be taken that no unwanted read side effects occur for such prefetches that are outside of the actual code region.
+As a result of this (speculative) prefetch, CV32E40P can fetch up to four words outside of the code region and care should therefore be taken that no unwanted read side effects occur for such prefetches outside of the actual code region.

 Table 1 describes the signals that are used to fetch instructions.
 This interface is a simplified version of the interface that is used by the